Engagement and Interaction Design

 This is a video walkthrough of the interactive powerpoint learning module.

-Instructional Problem: Four concepts will radically change the way that artists approach sculpting out of wood or other subtractive media.
+Teach four concepts that will radically change the way that artists approach sculpting out of wood or other subtractive media.

 One of my key interests is finding the fun in learning and I used that to develop fun sequences that simulate the skills involved in this lesson.